Search

 • What is the busiest day to depart from Amsterdam Schiphol Airport?

-The day with the most flights departing from Amsterdam Schiphol Airport is generally Thursday, with an average of 12 flights leaving the airport.
+The day with the most flights departing from Amsterdam Schiphol Airport in the past week was Monday, with 2,922 flights leaving the airport.

 Airport information – Amsterdam Schiphol